PoleVaultForbes2/Steganography-Lab/README.md

 * "Your secret message" — The message to be hidden inside the image.

+🖥️ Testing
+I used a decoder given by my professor, so to test you will have to find a bmp decoder.

 📄 License
 This project is provided for educational purposes and is licensed under the MIT License.